 You should be able to resume most normal activities within about six weeks of surgery.

 You will need to attend regular follow-up appointments so your health care provider can check how well your new kidney is working and how well it is tolerated by your body.
 You may need several blood tests each month at first; however, this number may decrease as time goes on.
-Regency Health in Kanpur will provide you with the right precautions, best care and aftercare for your kidney transplant.
-To know more about Regency Health .
+Regency Health in Kanpur will provide you with the right precautions, the best care, and aftercare for your kidney transplant.
+To know more about Regency Health.